Call our licensed insurance agents (TTY 711)

 Why Do I Need My Medicare Card If I Have Medicare Advantage?

-Each MA plan will issue their own ID card.
+Each MA plan will issue its own ID card.
 Your Medicare Advantage card is your primary ID for care while you are enrolled in that plan, but keep your Original Medicare card safe.
 It’s still your official proof of Medicare coverage.

 How to Replace Your Medicare Advantage Card

 If you lose your Medicare Advantage card, your insurance company will likely offer options for you to get a new one.
 Contact your plan’s customer service phone number to request a replacement card or order a replacement card online on the company’s customer service portal.
-You may also be able to access a digital version of your card immediately through your online account.
+You may also access a digital version of your card immediately through your online account.

 What Is a “mySocialSecurity” Account?